rsamwilson2323-cloud/animation-tab/README.md

 # 🎬 Animation Tab UI

-A modern animated tab interface built using HTML, CSS, and JavaScript.
-This project focuses on smooth transitions, interactive tab switching, and a clean user interface to enhance user experience.
+A modern animated tab interface built using HTML and CSS.
+This project focuses on smooth transitions, stylish tab switching, and a clean user interface without using JavaScript.

 ---

 ## 🚀 Features

-- 🎯 Interactive tab switching
+- 🎯 Pure CSS tab switching
 - 🎨 Smooth animations and transitions
 - ⚡ Lightweight and fast performance
-- 📱 Responsive design
+- 📱 Fully responsive design
 - 💻 Clean and minimal UI

 ---